RobustCalibration: Robust Calibration of Computer Models in R: Introduction

-Some computer models can be expensive to run, as the computer model outputs are typically numerical solutions of a system of differential equations.
-When computer model is slow, a statistical emulator is often used for approximating computationally expensive computer model.
-The GaSP emulator is a well-developed framework for emulating computationally expensive computer models and it was implemented in a few {R} packages, such as \pkg{DiceKriging} \citep{roustant2012dicekriging}, \pkg{GPfit} \citep{macdonald2015gpfit} and \pkg{RobustGaSP} \citep{gu2018robustgasp}.
-Here we use the functions \code{rgasp}, \code{ppgasp} and \code{predict} in \pkg{RobustGaSP} for emulating computer models with scalar-valued and vector-valued output, respectively.
+{Another concern is the computational cost of model calibration, as computer models may involve numerical solutions of differential equations, which can be expensive to run.
+We utilize} a statistical emulator for approximating computationally expensive computer models.
+The GaSP emulator is a well-developed framework for emulating computationally expensive computer models and it was implemented in a few {R} packages, such as \CRANpkg{DiceKriging} \citep{roustant2012dicekriging}, \CRANpkg{GPfit} \citep{macdonald2015gpfit} and \CRANpkg{RobustGaSP} \citep{gu2018robustgasp}.
+Here we specify the functions \code{rgasp}, \code{ppgasp} and \code{predict} in \CRANpkg{RobustGaSP} for emulating computer models with scalar-valued and vector-valued outputs, respectively.

-Building packages for Bayesian model calibration is much more complicated than packages in statistical emulator, as both field observations and computer models are integrated.
-A few statistical packages are available for Bayesian model calibration, such as \pkg{BACCO} \citep{hankin2005introducing}, \pkg{SAVE} package \citep{palomo2015save}, and \pkg{CaliCo} \citep{carmassi2018calico}.
-The \pkg{CaliCo} package, for example, integrates \pkg{DiceKriging} for emulating computational expensive simulations.
-It offers differen types of diagnostic plots based on \pkg{ggplot2} \citep{wickham2011ggplot2}, and different prior choices of the parameters.
-The \pkg{BACCO} and \pkg{SAVE} consider the GaSP model of the discrepancy function \citep{kennedy2001bayesian}, and they emulate slow computer models by GaSP emulators as well.
+Building packages for Bayesian model calibration is much more complicated than packages of statistical emulator, as both field observations and computer models {need to be} integrated.
+A few statistical packages are available for Bayesian model calibration, such as \CRANpkg{BACCO} \citep{hankin2005introducing}, \CRANpkg{SAVE} package \citep{palomo2015save}, and \CRANpkg{CaliCo} \citep{carmassi2018calico}.
+The \CRANpkg{CaliCo} package, for example, integrates \CRANpkg{DiceKriging} for emulating computational expensive simulations.
+It offers different types of diagnostic plots based on \CRANpkg{ggplot2} \citep{wickham2011ggplot2}, and {distinct} prior choices of the parameters.
+In the \CRANpkg{BACCO} and \CRANpkg{SAVE}, the GaSP model of the discrepancy function \citep{kennedy2001bayesian} { is assumed, and GaSP emulators can be used to approximate expensive computer models}.